jdrew1303/angularSeed/README.md

 ```

 Controllers, services, directives, etc. should all be placed within their respective folders, and will be automatically required via their respective `_index.js` using `bulk-require`.
 Most other logic can be placed in an existing file, or added in new files as long as it is required inside `main.js`.

+All main features/stories are given their own feature folder and module.
+This allows you to get a good overview of the application functionlity, in contrast to controller, service, directive folder.

 ##### Dependency injection